Netflix/dgs/docs/java-client.md

 The `url` is the server url of the endpoint you want to call.
 This url will be passed down to the callback discussed below.

-!!!info
-    Note that for NIWS clients there typically is no url, because the endpoint is configured through properties.
-    Just pass an empty string in this case.

 Using the `GraphQLClient` a query can be executed.
 The `executeQuery` method has three arguments: